deepinv/deepinv/paper/paper.md

 **Plug-and-Play**: Plug-and-Play (PnP) methods replace the proximal operator or gradient of the regularization term $g$ by a pretrained denoiser, i.e., often using a deep denoiser [@kamilov2023plug].
 The library provides popular pretrained denoisers, including DnCNN, DRUNet [@zhang2021plug], and other modern diffusion-based denoisers [@Karras2022edm].

-**Unfolded Networks and Deep Equilibrium**: Unfolded networks consist of fixing the number of optimization iterations of a variational or PnP approach [@monga2021algorithm], and training the parameters of the resulting algorithm, including optimization parameters and possibly the regularization term parameters, including a deep denoiser in the case of PnP.
+**Unfolded Networks and Deep Equilibrium**: Unfolded networks consist of fixing the number of optimization iterations of a variational or PnP approach [@monga2021algorithm], and training the parameters of the resulting algorithm end-to-end, including optimization parameters and possibly the regularization term parameters, including a deep denoiser in the case of PnP.

 ### Sampling-based methods
 Reconstruction methods can also be defined via ordinary or stochastic differential equations, generally as a Markov chain defined by